RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

 Extract [this](https://files.mercurywork.shop/rafflesia/java-8-openjdk-32.tar.gz) tarball file and move its contents into /usr/lib/jvm/java-8-openjdk-32.
 Set it as your default jre with `sudo archlinux-java set java-8-openjdk-32`

+# Enable Multilib
+* I don't know exactly what you need installed but you need lib32-libxtst for sure

 # Download sun-wtk from the AUR
 * Self explanatory